 In summary, there is no ``golden'' few-shot method that would work well in all scenarios.
-In particular, the best choice of few-shot learning approach highly depends on characteristics of the application, an important one being the number of annotated samples.
-On this point, in our work, we demonstrate high effectiveness of in-context learning for the data-starved regime (i.e. below 32 samples).
-There may be opportunities to combine different methods to leverage their complementary benefits; in particular when targeting less data-constrained data regimes (e.g. hundreds of samples).
+In particular, the best choice of few-shot learning approach strongly depends on characteristics of the application, an important one being the number of annotated samples.
+On this point, in our work, we demonstrate that in-context learning is highly effective in the data-starved regime (32 samples or fewer).
+There may be opportunities to combine different methods to leverage their complementary benefits, in particular when targeting less data-constrained data regimes (e.g., hundreds of samples).

 \paragraph{Extending the visual and text interface.} Natural language is a powerful and versatile input/output interface to provide descriptions of visual tasks to the model and generate outputs or estimate conditional likelihoods over possible outputs.
 However, it may be a cumbersome interface for tasks that involve conditioning on or predicting more structured outputs such as bounding boxes (or their temporal and spatio-temporal counterparts); as well as making spatially (or temporally and spatio-temporally) dense predictions.
 Furthermore, some vision tasks, such as predicting optical flow, involve predicting in continuous space, which is not something our model is designed to handle out of the box.
-Finally, one may consider additional modalities besides vision, that may be complementary, such as audio.
+Finally, one may consider additional modalities besides vision that may be complementary, such as audio.
 All of these directions have the potential to extend the range of tasks that our models can handle; and even improve performance on the ones we focus on, thanks to synergies between the corresponding abilities.